Konstantin Bogomolov: Poetry

 In 1990, Bogomolov's poems were published in the literary magazine We and the poetry collection Seventeenth Echo, in 1995 in the almanac Babylon.
 In 2019, with the book Thus Spoke Bogomolov (AST), the author was included in the short-list of the Andrei Bely Prize in the category poetry.

 Directing

 Bogomolov was Andrey Goncharov's student at the Russian Institute of Theatre Arts.
 Until November 2013, he served as Assistant Artistic Director of the Chekhov Moscow Art Theater.
-In 2014 he became a staff director of the Lenkom.
-Since 2012 he has been a teacher at the Moscow School of New Cinema.
+In 2014, he became a staff director of the Lenkom.
+Since 2012, he has been a teacher at the Moscow School of New Cinema.

 At the end of May 2019, it was announced that Konstantin Bogomolov would be appointed artistic director of the Moscow Drama Theater on Malaya Bronnaya.
 On June 25, 2019, he took up this position.

-In 2019 he directed tv series Gold Diggers, starring his ex-wife Darya Moroz.
+In 2019, he directed the TV series Gold Diggers, starring his ex-wife Darya Moroz.